Hulu’s Run Ending, Explained

 Every morning, she must follow a routine that involves clearing out her throat, applying lotion on her rashes, and taking medicines designated for the day.
 Diane carefully monitors Chloe’s health and seems to have control over every facet of her life.
 Chloe gets an inclination of what is happening while innocently trying to acquire some more pieces of chocolates than what her mother divvies out for her.
 She becomes curious after seeing a prescription bottle with her mother’s name on it and later worries when her mother gives her one of the pills from there and tells her that it’s for her.

-She eventually learns that the green-and-white pills are canine muscle relaxants, given to dogs to ease muscle pain.
+She eventually learns that the green-and-white pills are canine muscle relaxants given to dogs to ease muscle pain.
 The implication horrifies her.
 Diane tries to keep Chloe locked at their home, but she manages to escape.
 Chloe runs into the local postman, Ted Sherman (Pat Healy), but Diane arrives just in time.
 She kills Ted and takes Chloe back to their home.
-Trapped in their basement, Chloe discovers the photographs of her younger self walking.
-She also finds out that the real Chloe had died not long after her birth at the hospital, and she is actually the baby that Diane abducted from the same hospital.
+In their basement, Chloe discovers the photographs of her younger self walking.
+She also finds out that the real Chloe had died not long after her birth at the hospital, and she is the baby that Diane abducted from the same hospital.

 Run Ending

-Realizing that she is extremely close to being exposed, Diane tries to take Chloe back to their home but not before the younger woman manages to leave a note for her doctor.
+Realizing that she is extremely close to being exposed, Diane tries to take Chloe back to their home, but not before the younger woman manages to leave a note for her doctor.
 As she has stopped taking the medication, the sensations in her legs are returning.
-With that newly rediscovered ability, Chloe metaphorically stands up to her mother by refusing not to let her move the wheelchair.
+With that newly rediscovered ability, Chloe metaphorically stands up to her mother by refusing to let her move the wheelchair.
 When the security arrives, Diane, in utter desperation, points her gun at them.
 They shoot her, and she tumbles down the stairs.

 Munchausen Syndrome by Proxy

 The truth comes out right before the third act, effectively turning it into a tale of both triumph and payback.
 Diane seems like a classic example of a mental-health patient with the Munchausen syndrome by proxy, in which the patients (most often the caregiver) make their victims falsely believe that they are suffering from diseases.
 Her condition was most likely triggered after she lost her biological daughter.
-Diane stole Chloe from her real parents and keeps her purposefully sick and secluded all her life.
+Diane stole Chloe from her real parents and kept her purposefully sick and secluded all her life.

 Although she claims time and again that she will never hurt Chloe, she never realizes that her behavior itself is a form of abuse.
-Her claims that she did it for Chloe is equally absurd.
+Her claims that she did it for Chloe are equally absurd.
 As her daughter notes, Diane did it for herself.
 When her child died, her grief took precedence over anyone else’s.
-She never stopped to consider for a moment about the effects of her actions on Chloe’s real parents.
-While raising Chloe, she basically forced the child to endure physical, psychological, and emotional tortures, all for a perverted form of self-gratification.
+She never stopped to consider for a moment the effects of her actions on Chloe’s real parents.
+While raising Chloe, she basically forced the child to endure physical, psychological, and emotional torture, all for a perverted form of self-gratification.

 A Vindictive Conclusion

 The film could have ended after Diane falls down the stairs.
 Although Chloe is looking shell-shocked, this is a clear moment of triumph for her.
 But Chaganty draws the ending out a bit more.
 He shows that Diane survived the bullet and the fall.
 She has been incarcerated in a correctional facility and looks like a ghost of her former self.
 Chloe regularly visits her.
-She is married now, with a baby girl of her own.
+She is married now with a baby girl of her own.

 At some point, Chloe reunited with her birth parents, who are now very much part of her life.
-She evidently has a medical degree now, likely gotten from the University of Washington, the college she was planning to attend all along, and currently works with young amputees.
+She has a medical degree now, likely from the University of Washington, the college she was planning to attend all along, and currently works with young amputees.
 Chloe is leading a fulfilling life, and if it were any other mother than Diane, she would have been happy for her.
 For Diane, this is torture.

 Read More: Is Run a True Story?